 Places to Stay

-Air BnB was by far the cheapest option for staying in Japan, and by far the best!
+Air BnB was by far the cheapest option.
 We had a lovely studio apartment in Tokyo which was spacious enough for 2 people and in a lovely residential area just 10 minutes on a train from Shibuya Station.
 It was probably the same size as a hotel room but with all the home comforts.
 I would recommend this accommodation highly.
-We had a bit of trouble with Wifi a few times but other than that it was absolutely perfect:

 Nearest station: Higashi-matsubara (Inokashira line), 3 minutes walk (10 minute train journey to Shibuya).